Saulzi/SilverBear-Interview/Readme.md

 ## Notes
 This is scaffolded similar to how I did Metis, except for using .Net 5. getting data from service (partial) this should have DB stuff implemented it doesn't because time.
-It also currently has no search functionality, no tests etc because time.
+It also currently has no search functionality, no tests etc because time. there is absolutely no style for the same reasons.